Mohanalavala/HealthApp/Contributions/Mohan/README.md

 Time allotted : 4hours = 1hour in class + 3hours out of the class = Worth 300 points

-- Joined a zoom meeting to discuss about the comments mentioned by Dr.Badami.
+- Joined a Zoom meeting to discuss about the comments mentioned by Dr.Badami.
 - Link : https://nwmissouri.instructure.com/courses/32360/assignments/415542/submissions/30982
 - Updated the changes as per comments mentioned.
 - Link :